 The geodatabase is object relational

-The geodatabase is implemented using the same multitier application architecture found in other advanced DBMS applications; there is nothing exotic or unusual about in its implementation.
+The geodatabase is implemented using the same multitier application architecture found in other advanced DBMS applications; there is nothing exotic or unusual about its implementation.
 The multitier architecture of the geodatabase is sometimes referred to as an object-relational model.
 The geodatabase objects persist as rows in DBMS tables that have identity, and the behavior is supplied through the geodatabase application logic.
 The separation of the application logic from the storage is what allows support for several different DBMSs and data formats.

 Geodatabase storage in relational databases